-During 2007, we began to build a collocation facility in the eastern U.S. to host the Business and Consumer services.
-During 2010, the Company began to build additional collocation facilities in Europe to host the LivePerson and Consumer services.
-Through December 31, 2011, we spent approximately \$21.4 million for servers, network components and related hardware and software.
-Though we expect to incur additional costs in 2012 related to the continued build-out of our collocation facilities and similar backup facilities to support disaster recovery capabilities in the U.S and U.K, our total capital expenditures are not currently expected to exceed \$10.0 million in 2012.
-We anticipate that our current cash and cash equivalents from operations will be sufficient to complete the build-out.
+Through December 31, 2012, we have spent approximately \$26.0 million related to the build-out and expansion of our co-location facilities in the U.S. and Europe to host the LivePerson and Consumer services.
+Though we expect to incur additional costs in 2013 related to the continued expansion of our co-location facilities and office build-outs to support our growth, our total capital expenditures are not currently expected to exceed \$12.0 million in 2013.
+We anticipate that our current cash and cash equivalents and cash from operations will be sufficient to fund these capital expenditures.